sequentech/frestq/README.md

 instances.
 This due to the fact that frestq is based on the asumption that all communication is between two peers.

+Note: if you want, you can find the example code of this tutorial in examples/helloworld.

 So, you will have launch two different shell sessions.
 In one of them we will execute a frestq http server in http://127.0.0.1:5000/ and the other in port 5001.
 For server A we will just use default settings, but for server B we will